KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 * layer from local office
 * Deep Self from expression-locus
 * structural signature from actual being
-* Form House from Form-dwelling being
+* House of Form from Form-dwelling being
 * integration from acclivous passage
 * Khaonic inverse completion from centropic integration